The Birth, History, and Weapons of the Ninja

 The year is 1562 in Central Japan.
 A warlord named Imagawa Ujizane has taken hostage the wife and son of his rival, Tokugawa Ieyasu.
 To get them back, Ieyasu needs hostages of his own.
 The warlord expects an attack on his castle, but feels secure with his defenses.
 Ieyasu seeks a mercenary that is known for his stealth and covert operations.

-In Ieyasu’s day, hundreds of warlords and thousands of samurai are embroiled in a fight for power in Japan.
-For four centuries they have been locked in warfare.
-Along with the samurai, another kind of warrior stalks Japan, the Ninja.
+In Ieyasu’s day, hundreds of warlords and thousands of samurai were embroiled in a fight for power in Japan.
+For four centuries they had been locked in warfare.
+Along with the samurai, another kind of warrior stalks Japan, the ninja.
 This is a warrior that is cunning, courageous, and cutthroat.
 A coded request has been left in the forest, carved into a tree.
 It is Ieyasu’s plee for the services of a ninja.
-The ninja replies “I will come”.
+The ninja replies “I will come.”

-The skills that Ieyasu requires are sold for money, but are first paid for in years of sweat and pain.
-From a skilled master, a son or daughter learns the secrets of the ninja, weapons of attack, and tools of seige.
-Such secret treasures are handled like jewels, lose them and die.
+The skills that Ieyasu required were sold for money, but were first paid for in years of sweat and pain.
+From a skilled master, a son or daughter learns the secrets of the ninja and learns the specific ninja weapons of attack and tools of seige.
+Such secret treasures are handled like jewels.
+Lose them and die.
 One ninja from Koga wrote to his master “These writings of Ninjutsu trusted to me by you will never be shown to others.
 If by any chance I should disobey then I must receive the punishment of death”.
 Lessons are grueling, every move is rehearsed precisely and endlessly, all performed as silently as possible.

 As the young ninja grows, his lessons become more deadly.
 Before mastering cold steel he practices with a wooden pike.
 A sword itself would forgive no mistake.
 Nature herself becomes an accomplice.
 Which creatures cause panic when flung at an enemy?
 How can a box of crickets be used to camouflage sounds?
 Which plants can treat a wound?